W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 > “Simple, static, and blog-aware.”

-A designers dream tool for creating an incredibly fast, static website without the clutter.
+From point of view it has a been dream tool, for creating an incredibly fast, static website without the clutter.
 Precisely, the reason I built my own site using the platform.
+I've been on Jekyll for probably, almost five years now so I wanted to write this piece to illustrate some of the main benefits I've reaped over the last few years and specifically from a Designers eye.

+#### What do you need to know in order to get on with Jekyll
+My main vocation is Product Design.
+I've familiar with front end developer but I can safely say it's definitely not one of my fortes.
+My brain is definitely more geared towards the design side.

+Before you continue reading the next part here's a few things to consider before you plough head first into Jekyll.
+Not that there's anything wrong with doing so.
+After all that's how I got started.
+But to help you reduce the amount of frustration you might experience I have listed a few pointers below.
+I like to think I'm a half decent designer so a designer's prerogative is to consider the best possible experience.

+* Understanding of NPM.
+* Comfortable using a CLI.
+* Knowledge / experienc eof templating languages (preferrably Liquid Templating).
+* Theme customisation.
+* Decent SASS skills so you can customise till your heart's content.
+* Working knowledge of Github of happy to try.

 #### Pain Points
 After many years working with WordPress I was finding it increasingly cumbersome.
-The experience was somewhat frustrating a slow site, easy for a designer to manage.
+The experience was somewhat frustrating slow, and painful to manage.

 #### Solution
-Jekyll
+And that's the reason we're here talking about Jekyll.

 #### Why?